aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 Update the service:

-1. Log in to [Aiven Console](https://console.aiven.io/) and go to a desired organization, project.
+1. Log in to [Aiven Console](https://console.aiven.io/), and go to a desired organization and project.
-1. On the left sidebar, click <ConsoleLabel name="services"/> and open your service.
+1. On the left sidebar, click <ConsoleLabel name="services"/>, and open your service.
-1. On the left sidebar, click <ConsoleLabel name="integrations"/> and in **Endpoint integrations**, find your autoscaler service and click <ConsoleLabel name="actions"/> > **Disconnect**.
+1. On the left sidebar, click <ConsoleLabel name="integrations"/>.
+1. In **Endpoint integrations**, find your autoscaler service, and click
+    <ConsoleLabel name="actions"/> > **Disconnect**.

 Delete the autoscaler endpoint:

 1. Open your project.
 1. On the left sidebar, click <ConsoleLabel name="integration endpoints"/>.
 1. On the **Integration endpoints** page, click **Disk autoscaler**.
-1. Find your endpoint on the list and click <ConsoleIcon name="trash"/>.
+1. Find your endpoint on the list, and click <ConsoleIcon name="trash"/>.

 </TabItem>
 <TabItem value="api" label="API">